nodejs/node/doc/api/stream.markdown

 signal that the write completed successfully or with an error.

-If the `decodeStrings` flag is set in the constructor options, then `chunk` will be an array rather than a Buffer.
+If the `decodeStrings` flag is set in the constructor options, then `chunk` may be a string rather than a Buffer, and `encoding` will indicate the sort of string that it is.
 This is to support implementations that have an optimized handling for certain string data encodings.
+If you do not explicitly set the `decodeStrings` option to `false`, then you can safely ignore the `encoding` argument, and assume that `chunk` will always be a Buffer.

 This method is prefixed with an underscore because it is internal to the class that defines it, and should not be called directly by user